China, Chinese Stories and The China Story on the Internet in English

-Popular podcast about Chinese history, covering themes from China’s legendary origins to the Cultural Revolution, and accounts of contemporary figures.
+A popular podcast about Chinese history, covering themes from China’s legendary origins to the Cultural Revolution, as well as accounts of contemporary figures.

 China Media Project

 Translation, analysis and commentary on Chinese media, media policy, censorship and journalism.
-David Bandurski edits the site, and writes many of the articles himself.
+David Bandurski edits the site, and writes many of the articles himself, with new pieces published on this blog.
 The project also regularly publishes commentaries and reportage by important Chinese editors, journalists and academics (see the Fellows page for biographies and links).
-The site also hosts a growing section of special features, such as the China Media Map, the Media Dictionary, the Anti-Social List of deleted Weibo postings and the News Wire, a feed of summaries of news stories from the Chinese press.
+The site also hosts a growing section of special features, such as the Media Dictionary, the Anti-Social List of deleted Weibo postings and a news section that covers breaking news and emerging trends in the Chinese press.

-Analysis of contemporary China by a research team lead by the scholar David Kelly follows Chinese discussions and analysis of political, economic and social developments (projects undertaken on commission).
+Analysis of contemporary China by a research team lead by the scholar David Kelly.
+This site follows Chinese discussions and analysis of political, economic and social developments.

 The creation of the prolific translator, statistician and polymath Roland Soong.
-ESWN was the site that published the first translations of Han Han’s Three Essays: Revolution, Democracy and Freedom.
+Notably, ESWN was the site that published the first translations of Han Han’s 韓寒 Three Essays: Revolution, Democracy and Freedom.

 Letter from China

-A blog by the Beijing-based correspondent for The New Yorker, Evan Osnos (never dull).
+A blog by the former Beijing-based correspondent for The New Yorker, Evan Osnos.

-Current events and views of China from a former Beijing resident American.
+Current events and views of China from an American in Beijing.